liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbooks/01-intro.markdown

 `GuestbookLocalServiceImpl`'s `addGuestbook`, `updateGuestbook`, and `deleteGuestbook` methods are updated to invoke the guestbook indexer.

-In prior versions of @product@, search and indexing was accomplished with one `*Indexer` class that extended `BaseIndexer`.
-In @product-ver@ is a new pattern that relies on
+In prior versions of @sharepoint@, search and indexing was accomplished with one `*Indexer` class that extended `BaseIndexer`.
+In @sharepoint-ver@ is a new pattern that relies on
 [composition instead of inheritance](https://stackoverflow.com/questions/2399544/difference-between-inheritance-and-composition).
 If you want to use the old approach, feel free to extend `BaseIndexer`.
 It's